statisticalbiotechnology/dsbook/dsbook/unsupervised/cluster.md

 Here is a detailed description of the **Gaussian Mixture Models (GMM)** algorithm with the mathematics you provided, outlining its steps:

----

-## Gaussian Mixture Models (GMM)

-**Gaussian Mixture Models (GMMs)** provide a probabilistic approach to clustering and are an example of soft clustering.
-GMMs assume that the data is generated from a mixture of several Gaussian distributions, each representing a cluster.
-Unlike k-Means, GMM provides soft clustering where each point is assigned a probability of belonging to each cluster.

-### Steps of the GMM Algorithm

 1. **Initialization**:
    - Define the number of clusters, $ K $.
    - Initialize the parameters: